springernature/frontend-playbook/technologies/javascript.md

 ### Linting

-JavaScript code should be linted with the most recent version of [XO], using the default lint settings.
-XO uses [eslint] under the hood.
+JavaScript code should be linted with the most recent version of [XO](https://github.com/sindresorhus/xo), using the default lint settings.
+XO uses [eslint](http://eslint.org/) under the hood.

 If you are using ES2015+ syntax, XO provides [configuration](https://github.com/sindresorhus/xo#esnext) to enforce relevant rules.
 Add this in your `package.json` to enable it: